c-skills/passport/README.md

 A public CTAP tunnel server?
 ----------------------------

 Yes.
-A high reputation server IP that allows you to tunnel binary data and it speaks WebSockets as per standard.
+A high reputation server IP that allows you to tunnel binary data and it speaks [WebSockets](https://www.rfc-editor.org/rfc/rfc6455.html) as per standard.

-The whole idea is actually very simple and best understood with a graphic:
+The whole idea is very simple and best understood with a graphic:

 ```